View of Lerici from La Spezia. It's a very beautiful place. However, the drive to get there was not!

 Got lost again.
 I was driving toward Milano.
 Once I turned around and got back on the Autostrada, I thought everything would be okay.

 Nope.
 I was wrong.
 I finally arrived in Acqui Terme with its zillion roundabouts in the Historic Center and ended up in a parking lot.
-The Baur B&B was nowhere in sight.
+My friend's B&B was nowhere in sight.

 I called.
-Poor Micha was probably wondering how the heck I missed their road.
+They were probably wondering how the heck I missed their road.
 Hello, I've been there before.
-I turned around and later saw Micha on the road leading to the B&B.
+I turned around and later saw my friend's husband on the road leading to the B&B.

 I know people have had trouble getting up their driveway.
 It's very steep.
-Diana told me to put the car in 1st gear and don't stop.
+I was told to put the car in 1st gear and don't stop.
 If I was too nervous to try, they would do it.

 After driving for hours, I decided to go for it and made it up the bloody hill.
 When I pulled up, everyone started clapping.
 I basically rolled out of the car.
 I was so happy to get out of it.